 Subsidence, a “visible” symptom for millions of citizens

 Apart from farmers, whose wells are drying up and have to be dug deeper and deeper, the population groups that have recently become aware of the diminishing volume of water in aquifers are the tens of millions of inhabitants of some of the cities above them, who are experiencing subsidence as a result.
-This is the so-called subsidence phenomenon, experienced in cities such as Jakarta, Houston, and City, to name the most notable and well-known phenomena.
+This is the so-called subsidence phenomenon, experienced in cities such as Jakarta, Houston, Lagos, and Mexico City, to name the most notable and well-known phenomena.